Why CE marking?

 Yes, under European Law, as well as the national laws of each EU Member State.

-• Used and second-hand products imported from third countries; and
+- Used and second-hand products imported from third countries

-• To products that have been substantially modified, unless the applicable Directives specifically excludes this requirement.
+- Products that have been substantially modified, unless the applicable Directives specifically excludes this requirement

-Only the manufacturer, or his authorised representative within the EEA may apply CE Marking, which must take the form described in Directive 93/68/EEC.
+Only the manufacturer, or its authorised representative within the EEA may apply CE marking, which must take the form described in Directive 93/68/EEC.
 The manufacturer assumes ultimate responsibility for applying the mark or the manufacturer may appoint an authorised representative who should be based within the Community to act on their behalf.
 This person or organisation then assumes the responsibilities of the manufacturer.

 When is the CE Mark applied?